HackBulgaria/Frontend-JavaScript-1/week2/materials.md

     return count;
   }
 } () );

+counter(); // 1
+counter(); // 2
+counter(); // 3
+// and so on ...
 ```

+The important thing here is that the returned function sees the private `count` and keeps the value in memory, even after we have exited the funciton.

 If we want to create a literal object with private parts, we enclose the literal object with an anonymous function, that calls itself immediately.